 Bringing together researchers, practitioners and policy makers working with migrants, refugees and asylum seekers in Scotland

-Screenings are accompanied by forums and Q&A for everyone to share their views and thoughts in a friendly and supportive atmosphere.
-The audience is warmly invited to congregate in the Centre for Contemporary Arts (CCA) Cafe following each screening to continue our informal discussions.
+Screenings are accompanied by panel discussions and Q&As for everyone to share their views and thoughts in a friendly and supportive atmosphere.
+The audience is warmly invited to congregate in the Centre for Contemporary Arts (CCA) Café following each screening to continue our informal discussions.

 The Film Series is hosted by the Glasgow Centre for Contemporary Arts (CCA).

 Doors open at 5.45pm.
 Screenings start at 6.00pm.
 All of our screenings are free, unticketed and open to all.